furtivespy/NapApp/README.md

 ## History

-1 weekend of work.
-Got most of the basic stuff out of the way.
-Still need to hook into foursquare data, and work on multiple views.
+* Weekend 1: Got most of the basic stuff out of the way. many of the main components are built.
+Start to wire up actions and the firebase.auth.
+* Weekend 2: Decided to use Redux.
+So a bit of refactoring of componets and creations of some containers.
+Made some basic reducers.
+Started the process to have a "production" build to push to Heroku.

 ## Credits

-Thanks to Melissa for the idea and to [hendrikswan/react-stack](https://github.com/hendrikswan/react-stack) for a baseline
+Thanks to Melissa for the idea and to [hendrikswan/react-stack](https://github.com/hendrikswan/react-stack) for a baseline of react.
+And to [Dan Abramov](https://github.com/gaearon) for his Redux course on egghead.io and his other articles on the flow of Redux.

 ## License